AriaFallah/WebpackTutorial/part1/README.md

 npm run dev
 ```

-They're not necessary, but they'll save you from constantly having to write out the longer webpack commands.

 You can now view your beautiful website by running `npm run dev`, and navigating to
 `http://localhost:8080`.

 **Side Note:** while I was testing this portion I realized that the server would not hot reload
 when I modified the `index.html` file.
 The solution to this problem is over at
 [extra](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/extra).
 It's useful
+information that covers some more configuration options of webpack, which I recommend looking at,
-information, but I feel like extended the tutorial by too much.
+but I left it separate because I feel like it lengthens the tutorial for too trivial of a reason.

 #### Start Coding